joshuanssato/joshuanssato.github.io/projects/geeksquad.md

 ---

 <img width="300px" class="rounded float-start pe-4" src="../img/geeksquad.png">
-## Overview of My Role as a Geek Squad Agent
 In my role as a Geek Squad agent, I specialize in providing a vast array of technical assistance, encompassing a wide range of electronic devices.
 My expertise extends across computers, laptops, smartphones, tablets, and even home theater systems.
 I excel in troubleshooting and resolving both software and hardware issues, ensuring that customers receive comprehensive support for their diverse technological needs.

 ## Repair Services for Diverse Electronics